yulianawanda/ecommerce-sales-analysis-python/README.md

 ## Analysis
 The analysis includes:
 - Data loading and inspection
-- Data cleaning and praprocessing
+- Data cleaning and preprocessing
 - Data manipulation using Pandas
 - Exploratory data analysis
 - Extracting insights from the dataset